dylanarmstrong/userscripts/README.md

 ### reddit-redirect.js
 Redirects www calls to old.reddit.com

+### reddit-load.js
+When you scroll to the bottom, load the next page of results.
+Compatible with reddit-filter.js.

 ### spacebattles-popular.js
 Hides unpopular stories on spacebattles, so it's easier to go through recently updated and find good stories.